Do you know what I’m tired of hearing? “I have a right to my emotional support animal.”

 - Dog behavioral training for service animals starts with socialization.
 Next, they learn to perform specific tasks related to disability.
 A dog’s usually trained to attend to one set of disability needs.
 For example, it can detect low blood sugar levels and warn its owner.

+It helps to start with a pup that naturally has high training abilities, like the Mini Poodle.
 But that’s not even half of it.
 Service dog statistics show us more about what’s required.

 7. Puppies Spend 14–18 Months With Their Trainers